-Acupuncture is a method of encouraging the body to promote natural healing.
-This is done by inserting sterilized, single use, stainless-steel needles (that are as fine as a human hair) into specific points located near or on the surface of the skin which have the ability to alter various biochemical and physiological conditions in order to treat a wide variety of illnesses.
+Acupuncture is a long-established method of encouraging the body to promote natural healing.
+This is achieved by inserting sterilised, single use, stainless-steel needles - which are as fine as a human hair - into specific points located near or on the surface of the skin which have the ability to alter various biochemical and physiological conditions in order to treat a wide variety of illnesses.

-Traditional Chinese Medicine views a person as an energy system, in which body, mind and soul are unified, each influencing and balancing the other.
+Traditional Chinese Medicine (TCM) views a person as an energy system in which body, mind and soul are unified - each influencing and balancing the other.
 Unlike Western medicine which attempts to isolate and separate a disease from a person, Chinese Medicine emphasizes a holistic approach that treats the whole person.
 Symptoms are not viewed in isolation but as a part of the whole individual.

-At Red Dragon Alternative Medicine, we will make a Chinese medical diagnosis based upon a thorough examination and consultation.
-This examination includes the assessment of the pulse and tongue and once a diagnosis is made, the most appropriate acupuncture points for treatment are used and we will and discuss the need for herbs, if any.
+At Red Dragon Alternative Medicine our practitioners make a Chinese medical diagnosis based upon a thorough history, examination and consultation.
+This examination may include the assessment of the pulse and tongue.
+Once a diagnosis is made the most appropriate acupuncture points for treatment are used and our practitioner will discuss the need for herbs, if any.
 Treatment plans are very much indivualised.

-Moxibustion or Moxa is a technique in which a Chinese herb called mugwort and is used to apply heat to an acupuncture point.
+Moxibustion or Moxa is a technique in which a Chinese herb called mugwort is heated used to apply warmth to an acupuncture point.
 It does not touch the skin.
-In Traditional Chinese Medicine, moxibustion is often used to treat certain debilitating conditions as well as arthritis and pain and to turn a breech baby.
+In Traditional Chinese Medicine, moxibustion is often used to treat certain debilitating conditions and during pregnancy.
 Moxa is usually rolled into a stick the size of a cigar, lit, and held over specific areas of the body.
 Moxa can also be placed onto the handle of an acupuncture needle, allowing deeper penetration of heat.
 No burning is felt, just a lovely sensation of warmth.